FluffyBullet/first_template/README.md

 *Returning visitors*

-Returning visitors visit the website with a link either via the navigation bar or the hyper-link in the welcome paragraph to "Contact Us" section, forwarding to the final section of the web-page - submitting the customers requirements.
+Returning visitors visit the website with a link either via the navigation bar or the hyper-link in the welcome paragraph to "Contact Us" section, forwarding to the final section of the web-page - submitting the customers requirements, creating a simple and quick visit to the website.